savoirfairelinux/jami-client-windows/README.md

-# Windows client for Jani
+# Windows client for Jami

 For more information about the jami project, see the following: